The HobbitHouse Ilustrated Glossary of Woodworking terms

 tie coat --- synonymous with barrier coat

-tiger --- This term is sometimes used, particularly with maple, to denote curly figure but is also a loose term sometimes added to the name of a wood that has a striped figure.
-Goncalo alves, for example, has "tiger wood" as one of its common names because it sometimes does have a figure, do to colored streaks, somewhat like that of the stripes on a tiger.
+tiger --- [also "tiger strip"] This term is sometimes used, particularly with maple, to denote curly figure and almost always, specifically the kind of tight-curl figure that is known as fiddleback.
+It is also a loose term sometimes added to the name of a wood that has a striped figure.
+The most common example of that is Goncalo alves which has "tiger wood" as one of its common names because it sometimes does have a figure, due to wide dark streaks, somewhat like that of the stripes on a tiger.

 tight --- In addition to the normal English language meaning of strongly connected or strong joined, in wood working this term has a different meaning regarding veneer, where there is a complex interaction in the cutting process that results in veneer sheets having a "tight" side and a "loose" side.
 This is discussed in this glossary with the term loose.

 tight cooperage --- Cooperage used as containers for liquids, semi-solids, and heavy solids.
 Staves are well fitted and held tightly with cooperage-grade steel hoops.
+If the product is straight-sided (such as a butter churn) then the process is called "white cooperage".
 Compare/contrast to slack cooperage.

 tight knot --- A knot that is so fixed by growth or position that it will firmly retain its place in the piece.
 That is, a tight knot is either intergrown or it is mechanically wedged so firmly in place that it will not move.
 The opposite of loose.
 There is no implication in the term tight as to whether the knot is sound or unsound although some references do seem to believe, mistakenly, that there is such an implication (they think tight knots are necessarily sound).
 Knot that are believed to be tight may in fact prove NOT to be tight if they are not intergrown.

-timber --- Technically, the term timber refers to standing trees, but in North America, the term is generally used synonymously with lumber which includes felled, stripped, trees and even partially processed tree wood, although in such use timber normally carries the connotation of large, like a beam.
-So in North America, it would not be unusual to speak of bridge timber, meaning large structural members, but even in North America it would be odd to speak of a sawn plank as timber rather than lumber.
+timber --- Technically, the term timber refers to standing trees, but in North America, the term is generally used synonymously with lumber which includes felled, stripped, trees and even partially processed tree wood, although in such use timber normally carries the connotation of large, like a beam, and in fact the ASLS specifically states that softwood timber is at least 5" thick.
+So in North America, it would not be unusual to speak of bridge timber, meaning large structural members, but even in North America it would be odd to speak of a 1" thick plank as timber rather than lumber.

-timbers --- This is a specific term that is different that the term timber and is not the plural of that term.
+timbers --- This is a specific term that is different than the term timber and is not the plural of that term.
 Specifically, it refers to lumber that is at least 5 inches in its smallest dimensions (smallest side for a beam or diameter if cylindrical).
-Timbers are used as beams, posts, etc.
+Timbers are used as beams, posts, bridge supports, etc.

 tin snips --- A type of shears specifically designed to cut (with a shearing action) thin sheets of metal.
 Examples: